Experts Talk: Benchmarks for Success in Alternative Delivery Procurement with Doug Jackson

 Q. How can owners improve their procurement strategy to better assess the right delivery methods and achieve these long-term goals?

 A. Choosing the right delivery method starts with understanding the risks.
-We often work with owners on a customized evaluation of the delivery methods available.
+We often work with owners on a customised evaluation of the delivery methods available.
 We begin by evaluating the complexity, the major risks and obstacles.
-We set four or five major goals for the project — minimizing the construction impact on the user, reducing construction access issues, etc. Then we compare delivery methods, using the individual requirements and risks.
+We set four or five major goals for the project — minimising the construction impact on the user, reducing construction access issues, etc. Then we compare delivery methods, using the individual requirements and risks.

 We're doing this now for a client who has nine commuter rail projects and is asking if they should combine all nine into one major program or if it would be better to proceed with nine individual projects.
 To best answer this question, the analysis needs to extend to each individual segment.
 Within the nine segments, what is the right approach for each, which delivery method will best control and mitigate risks?
 Which delivery method is the best price not just at bid, but the final price at completion?
 Which delivery method provides optimal schedule?
 Is going faster better or is there a balance between speed and cost?
 Are sufficient resources available for the contracting community to construct the entire project at the same time or should the construction be staged?
 How do the effects of managing nine separate projects present risk to the entire program?